kkruno25/kkruno25/README.md

 ### Hi there 👋, Krunoslav Kasalo
 #### JAVA developer in making
-I'm Kruno from Croatia and I just enrolled for a JAVA class in hope to change my career.
+I'm Kruno from Croatia and I just enrolled into a JAVA class in hope to change my career.

 - 🌱 I’m currently learning how to make a profile on GitHub